gh0st68/Discord-IRC-Relay-Bot-/README.md

 WEBHOOK_URL = 'your-discord-webhook-url'

 IRC_SERVER = 'irc.twistednet.org'
-IRC_PORT = 6667
+IRC_PORT = 6697  # SSL Port
 IRC_CHANNEL = '#twisted'
 IRC_NICKNAME = 'TwistedBot'

-TIMEOUT = 30  # Timeout setting in seconds for network operations
+TIMEOUT = 30  # Timeout setting in seconds for network operations USE_SSL = True  # Ensure SSL is enabled for secure connection
 ```

 The `TIMEOUT` setting controls how long the bot waits for a response before timing out.
 Adjust this value based on your network conditions.
+Make sure to connect to the IRC server using SSL for enhanced security.

+### 4. Whitelisting Your Server's IP on the IRC Server

+Because this bot will spawn multiple virtual users on the IRC server, it's important to whitelist the IP address of the server running this script.
+This will help avoid any connection issues or rate limits that might be imposed by the IRC server.

-### 4. Running the Bot
+### 5. Running the Bot

 Run the bot using the following command: